JacobLoe/Rewarding_actions_of_RL-agents_on_MapWorld/parameters/readme.md

     "room_repetitions": 2,
     "room_types": 2,
 ```

-These values set the properties of all maps.
+These values set the properties of the reward function.
 ```
     "reward_constant_step": -10.0,
     "reward_linear_step": -0.6666,